 Packaging For Shipment

-There are 4 categories of potential export shipping threats that experts should be aware of—pilferage, breakage, excess weight, and moisture.
+Experts should be aware of four categories of potential export shipping threats—pilferage, breakage, excess weight, and moisture.

 Package your goods meant for overseas transport by following smart packaging means.
 ISPM-15 pertains to the regulation of wood-based cargo packaging.
-In some countries, there are strict requirements on the pallets and packaging which are made of certain types of wood.
+In some countries, there are strict requirements on pallets and packaging made of certain types of wood.

 Connecting You To Global Key Markets

 Cargo Shipping International is a Rotterdam-based ocean freight forwarding company.

 The cargo shipping services we offer include Ro-Ro shipping, container shipping, and more.
 Our contact agents will gladly assist you with preparing the container packaging list.

 Get in touch with us today!